What is Cachet?

 Status.io vs. Cachet

-Cachet is a free platform, while Status.io is available only to paying customers.
-But Status.io’s reliability and robust features make this status page provider a decent alternative to Cachet.
+Cachet is a free platform, while Status.io offers hosted status pages and is available only to paying customers.
+However, Status.io’s reliability and robust features make this service a strong alternative to Cachet.

 The No.5 Alternative to Cachet — Statuspage.io